 - Best Tours

-Tenerife is the largest of the Canary Island and also the island with the largest number of visitors of the archipelago.
+Tenerife is the largest of the Canary Islands and also the island with the largest number of visitors in the archipelago.
 This is due to the diversity of landscapes and things to do, as Tenerife has something to offer for each type of guest, from great weather all year round to parties and sports competitions.

 The famous Siam Park was named as the best water park in the world for the second year in a row.
 You can visit the park at any time of the year, as the pools are heated to a comfortable 24 Celsius.
 We usually go to Tenerife in winter, so we visited the park in January and February and we had a great time, as it's far less crowded than in summer (just be sure to choose a sunny day for your visit if you are heading over in winter).

 Aqualand is usually best suited for people traveling with younger kids, as they also have included access to a dolphin show at the same price.
 Some people recommend Aqualand over Siam Park because they had more attractions for younger kids, but Siam Park has recently opened a brand new area for kids, so if we had to pick one, we definitely prefer Siam Park over Aqualand, but it's good to know that you have options.

 Loro Parque is considered to be the best zoo in the world, as it was voted on first position by Tripadvisor users who have visited.
 We have visited Loro Parque several times and we loved it every time, all the animals are well taken care of and they have several shows that you can attend.

 If you plan to visit both Siam and Loro Parque you can buy a combined twin ticket, as it's more convenient this way.

 Jungle Park is another animal park in Tenerife, this time located in the South, very close to Los Cristianos.
 The park is beautifully landscaped and it truly looks like a jungle in some areas, with the luxurious vegetation and colorful flowers.